-On August 4, 2021, all warrants previously exercisable for the purchase of shares in Gores Holdings V were converted into AMP warrants exercisable for the purchase of ordinary shares in AMP at an exercise price of \$11.50 over a five-year period after the closing of the Merger on August 4, 2021.
+AMPSA warrants are exercisable for the purchase of ordinary shares in AMPSA at an exercise price of \$11.50 over a five-year period.
 In accordance with IAS 32, those warrants have been recognized as a financial liability measured at fair value in the consolidated financial statements.
-For the warrants issued to the former sponsors of Gores Holdings V ("Private Warrants") a valuation was performed for the purpose of determining the financial liability.
-The valuation applied a Black Scholes model, using a key data input for the risk-free rate (4%), with estimates for volatility (50%) (December 31, 2021: volatility 34%) and dividend yield.
-All other outstanding warrants ("Public Warrants") were valued using the traded closing prices of the AMP warrants.
-The estimated valuations of the liability at December 31, 2022, and December 31, 2021, were \$7 million and \$33 million, respectively.
-Changes in the valuation of the Public and Private Warrants of \$26 million have been reflected as exceptional finance income within net finance income for the year ended December 31, 2022 (December 31, 2021: \$8 million).
-Any increase or decrease in volatility of 5% would result in an increase or decrease in the fair value of the Private Warrants at December 31, 2022, of approximately \$1 million (December 31, 2021: \$1 million).
+For certain warrants issued to the former sponsors of Gores Holdings V, Inc. ("Private Warrants") a valuation was performed for the purpose of determining the financial liability.
+The valuation applied a Black Scholes model, using a key data input for the risk-free rate (4%) (December 31, 2022: risk-free rate 4%), with estimates for volatility (49%) (December 31, 2022: volatility 50%) and dividend yield.
+All other outstanding warrants ("Public Warrants") were valued using the traded closing prices of the AMPSA warrants.
+The estimated valuations of the liability at December 31, 2023, and December 31, 2022, were \$2 million and \$7 million, respectively.
+Changes in the valuation of the Public and Private Warrants of \$5 million have been reflected as exceptional finance income within net finance expense for the year ended December 31, 2023 (December 31, 2022: \$26 million).
+Any increase or decrease in volatility of 5% would not result in a significant change in the fair value of the Private Warrants at December 31, 2023 (December 31, 2022: \$1 million).